 There's a little room for improvement, then.
 But, realistically, if these are the most significant issues we can find in an app, it's doing very well.

-Bitdefender sells Premium VPN mostly for its encryption and anonymity benefits, but the website claims it can also 'unlock media, videos & messaging from all over the world.'
+Bitdefender sells Premium VPN mostly for its encryption and anonymity benefits, but the website claims it can also 'unlock media, videos and messaging from all over the world.'

-Bitdefender Premium VPN is Hotspot Shield's little brother: very few features, relatively poor unblocking performance and a much smaller network, but the same blistering performance for a far lower price.
-It doesn't have the power for demanding users, but if your requirements list is essentially 'fast and cheap', it's a must-see.
+Bitdefender Premium VPN is Hotspot Shield's little brother: it has very few features, managed a relatively poor unblocking performance, has a much smaller network, but potentially very similar performance for a far lower price.
+It doesn't have the power for demanding users, but if your requirements list is essentially 'cheap, fast enough and a familiar name', it's a must-see.